KlodOnline/KlodWorld/setup/README.md

 klodgame & klodchat are custom daemons.
 They must be managed by usual command `service [daemon] start|stop|status`.
 Ports are defined by `common/param/config.ini`.

+### Logs

+Server-side logging belongs to /var/log/klodworld and are managed by logrotate, as it should.

 ### Manual Database Reset

 In some cases (e.g. full reset, testing, corrupted data), you may need to reset the KlodWorld database.